 Lake Atitlán: a massive shout out to the hostel La Iguana Perdida

-When we finished relaxing at the amazing Zephyr Lodge in Lanquin (see my other post), we decided to go to Lake Atitlán.
+When we finished relaxing at the amazing Zephyr Lodge in Lanquin (read about it here), we decided to go to Lake Atitlán.
 Lake Atitlán is a lake in the Guatemalan Highlands (1500 metres) so be prepared for lower temperatures (around 19 Celsius degrees).
 The lake is surrounded by three volcanoes and is considered as one of the most beautiful lakes in the world.
-It took us about twelve hours to get there, but the trip was quite comfortable because we booked a shuttle which had plenty of space.
+It took us about twelve hours to get there from Lanquin, but the trip was quite comfortable because we booked a shuttle which had plenty of space.
 Also you will have amazing views because you go through the mountains.
 I love how the traditional outfits of the Mayan people changes when you go to another part of Guatemala.
 In Western Guatemala the clothes are way more colourful and the details are so beautiful!

 We arrived in Panajachel (a little town at lake Atitlán) late in the evening and we had intense tropical rain and there was a national holiday, so it was not possible to go to the hostel we wanted at that time.
 We ended up in a really cute hotel where we stayed the night.
 Panajachel is an amazing place for souvenir shopping.
 There are so many (outside) shops where you can find amazing traditional stuff.
 They also have huge markets every week, so make sure to check the market days if you’re planning to go here.
 Another thing I would really recommend if you want to enjoy some great food is the restaurant Hana (Calle 14 Febrero).
 We had some breakfast here and it was so good!
 From Eggs Benedicts and hash browns to pancakes and fresh fruit (and amazing coffee – but you will find that every where in Central America).